 (Read Mark 6:1-3)

 A. Jesus is the King of all kings.
 He is the Lord of all lords.
-But he choose to be born to the family of a lowly carpenter instead of a Nobleman or King.
+But he chooses to be born to the family of a lowly carpenter instead of a Nobleman or King.

 B. He himself was a Carpenter before beginning the Public Ministry.
 Carpentry Considered to be a lowly profession by many.